Free Occupational Therapy Exam Practice Questions

 TrueLearn’s SmartBanks are not your typical q-bank.
 Along with the thought-provoking NBCOT®-style practice questions, the answers and explanations are design to help improve your comprehension of the material.
 So you’re not just preparing for your OTR® exam, you’re preparing for life after graduation.

-Below are some a free occupational therapy exam practice questions to show you what we mean.
+Below is a free occupational therapy exam practice question to show you what we mean.

 The Answer and Explanation